Sorry, we've sold out. Available in Mixed cases (click the link).

 This is the house rosé at Rick Stein's restaurants and has been for many years.
-Great for Spring and Summer, sure, but this is really good with food and pairs surprisingly well with all things spice.
+The 2019 was also selected for the list at Gordon Ramsay.
+Great for Summer, sure, but this is really good with food and pairs surprisingly well with all things spice.
 We drink it with Thai green curry.
 And on the terrace, touch wood.

 Has a fine special 20th vintage stamp on the front and back labels.

 - pics at the Chateau

 “The Bauduc Rosé is something of a revelation… It is a delightful wine.
 Aromatically I find delicate red fruits, with notes of peach and tangerine.
 It shows a lovely structure in the mouth, possessing the feel of a white wine, light and fresh, and imbued with vibrant acidity.
 This is really good…”Chris Kissack, thewinedoctor.com

 “Very pale pink.
 Fresh, red fruit aromas - raspberry and redcurrant nuance.
 Clean and dry on the palate but with an underlying ripeness of fruit.
 The freshness is what appeals.
 Delicious.”James Lawther MW, Contributing Editor for Decanter magazine